isomerpages/nrf-corp/_grants/Competitive Research Programme.md

 merit review process based on scientific excellence.
 The theme of the proposed research project must be motivated by an important need or problem to be solved.</p>
-<p>Past projects have made discoveries of potential significant impact on
+<p>Past projects have made discoveries of potentially significant impact
-industry and society.
-Click <a href="https://go.gov.sg/crp-awarded" rel="noopener noreferrer nofollow" target="_blank">here</a> to view these projects.</p>
+on industry and society.
+Click <a href="https://go.gov.sg/crp-30thcall" rel="noopener noreferrer nofollow" target="_blank">here</a> to view these projects.</p>
 <p>The next CRP Grant Call will resume in Mar 2024.
 Please check the <a href="https://www.researchgrant.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Integrated Grant Management System (IGMS)</a> website
 regularly for updates on the launch dates of the CRP Categories.</p>
 <h3><strong>CRP Categories</strong></h3>